jmooring/hugo-module-example/README.md

 # Hugo Module &ndash; Example

-This is an example of a Hugo module that provides partial and shortcode templates.
+This is an example of a Hugo module that provides partial and shortcode templates, as well as some miscellaneous Sass files.

 ```text
 layouts/